Nelson Monument, Liverpool: History

 As part of the construction of a bunker under Exchange Flags to house Western Approaches Command, a ventilation shaft was constructed under the monument, allowing airflow into the bunker below.

+For the 2023 Eurovision song contest celebrations, the monument was surrounded by 2,500 sandbags as part of an art installation called Protect the Beats.
+This was to reflect statues in Ukraine which were covered up to protect them from damage during the Russian invasion.